outmode/rendepth-reshade/README.md

 - On the list of effects to install, scroll all the way down and find "Rendepth".
 - Ensure you click the checkbox twice, so the shaders are selected.
 - Click Next to complete the installation.

+## LeiaSR™ Compatibility (Odyssey 3D/SpatialLabs)

+- Follow this for improved performance on LeiaSR™ compatible 3D displays.
+- Download the lastest Reshade with full add-on support: https://reshade.me
+- On the list of add-ons to install, select "3DGameBridge".
+- It enables automatically, but can be toggled from the `Add-Ons` menu in-game.
+- Once enabled, it's not necessary to manually switch to 3D mode on the display.

 ## Manual Install